CM-Cabinets Library User Guide

 • select options on the Cabinet Machining > View page i.e. turn on the View checkbox and select part to view from the drop list.

-• or by using the Preview Pane, available on all pages i.e. from the Preview Pane menu select Machining and then use the drop list.
+• using the Preview Pane, available from all pages i.e. from the Preview Pane menu select Machining and then use the drop list.

 Cabinet Machining > View page - Click to see both the View page and Preview Pane options